Ben Ezra Synagogue: Geniza

 Historically, synagogues have included a genizah, or repository for abandoned or outdated documents containing the name of God, since Jewish teaching is that such papers had to be stored with reverence, and then eventually buried in a cemetery.
 The 11th-century building incorporated an unusually large geniza, "two stories high, more silo than attic – with a rooftop opening accessible from above."
 Some documents added to it had been stored in the previous building, and the oldest dated document is about 150 years older than the geniza itself.
 Documents continued to accumulate there for about 850 years.
 The diverse collection of documents included rabbinical texts, historical accounts, and religious and secular poems, dating from the sixth century through the nineteenth century CE.

 1168 fire

 In 1168, a deliberately set fire destroyed much of the city of Fustat, where the synagogue was then located.
 Fustat is now a part of Cairo.
-The Islamic vizier Shawar ordered the city burned to prevent it from falling into the hands of an invading Christian Crusader army.
+The Islamic vizier Shawar ordered the city burned to prevent it from falling into the hands of an invading army led by Amalric of Jerusalem.
 Saladin, who became Sultan of Egypt shortly thereafter, ordered the rebuilding of Fustat.